COVID-19 health and safety programs

 The face-covering procedure defines acceptable face coverings, acceptable protocol while on campus, and lists out any exceptions to the face-covering rule while on campus.
 This procedure applies to all employees, students, visitors, and other members of the PCC community while on campus.

-The physical distancing procedure details the expectation of maintaining six feet of distance from other individuals while on campus.
+The physical distancing procedure details the expectation of maintaining distance from other individuals while on campus.
 This procedure also defines the expectation that classrooms and other shared spaces are configured to allow for physical distancing.

 The hand hygiene procedure outlines the hand hygiene expectations and best practices for all employees, students, visitors, and other members of the PCC community while on campus or conducting PCC business.